EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 | 12 | CIPHER |
 | 13 or more | CROWN |

-The Official Rank Signal card displays:

-- current Official Testnet Inception NFT count;
-- Official Rank tier;
-- comparative rank;
-- percentile;
-- rank scope.

-The tier is rendered in white with a light-blue glow.

 This is an independent official ecosystem signal.
 It is not merged into the Final Composite Rank formula.

 ---